vdbogdanov/compose-collection/README.md

 ## Services

-If you want use services with custom config, you should change .env file in folder with service.
+If you want use service with custom config, you should change .env file in folder with service.

 ### [openvpn](services/openvpn/)